 “The key that saved us is we had daily backup of mission-critical systems,” said Rachel McEneny, commissioner of Administrative Services in a follow-up (https://www.timesunion.com/news/article/Ransomware-attack-on-Albany-cost-300K-to-14473544.php) Times Union report.

 “We have an offline, backup system.
 We restore backups to ensure service continuity,” McEneny said.
-“We didn’t have to pay the ransom because we had backups of critical servers.”
-McEneny stated restoring all of the city’s systems was over a time period of about two or three months and was done in-house with their own through the IT department.
+“We didn’t have to pay the ransom because we had backups of critical servers,” McEneny stated restoring all of the city’s systems was over a time period of about two or three months and was done in-house with their own through the IT department.
 Some legacy systems obsolete systems were not rebuilt.

 The City of Albany worked with the NYS Information Technology Services and FBI, but officials didn’t have an update on those investigations.

 In the immediate aftermath of the attack, employees received daily updates and were offered credit monitoring.
-Every city desktop and laptop was scanned before being put back online.
-The 2020 proposed budget for is expected to include a 25% percent increase in funding for the IT department, which will go to more future-proofing from cyber-attacks over the current $1.2 million budget.
+Every city desktop and laptop were scanned before being put back online.
+The 2020 proposed budget is expected to include a 25% percent increase in funding for the IT department, which will go to more future-proofing from cyber-attacks over the current $1.2 million budget.